 -

-2000 millicores of CPU.
+2000 millicores of CPU

 The Project Quay Operator creates at least one application pod per Project Quay deployment it manages.
 Ensure your OpenShift Container Platform cluster has sufficient compute resources for these requirements.